jonasjberg/jonasjberg.github.io/_posts/2016-11-18-open-graph.markdown

 There is also a couple of fallbacks for the cases where some field isn't defined.

-o example of this is image metadata -- if a blog post specifies an URL to a image in its YAML front matter data, it is added to the Open Graph metadata.
+Another example of this is image metadata -- if a blog post specifies an URL to a image in its YAML front matter data, it is added to the Open Graph metadata.
 And if the blog post does not specify an image, a fallback image defined in the site configuration file is substituted in its place.